daphnei/weakvideo/README.md

 # Files in this repo
 - `data/ep{i}/CUTS.csv`: Contains the cuts computed by PySceneDetect for Episode i
 - `data/ep{i}/STATS.csv`: Contains the mean color statistics for each frame in Episode i

+# Useful Info

+## Time Offsets
+- Minute 1 of ep1 starts in cut 4